Status tile

 The Status tile displays the rolled up health state of objects in the chosen scope, for example servers, disks, groups, or distributed applications (DAs).
 It also shows the health state summary, showing why an object is in a critical or warning state.

-Tip: Too add more context to the health states your displaying, you can also show them on an image background.
+Tip: To add more context to the health states you're displaying, you can also show them on an image background.
 For example, you can use a map as a background and show your servers and their health on the map based on their location.

 You have two options for that: You can either use the Surface tile which even lets you display additional information to the health state (How to use the Surface tile) or, if you just need the health state, you can use the Image tile (see How to use the Image tile).